neelamrawat9718/Bank-Loan-Analysis---using-SQL-and-Tableau/README.md

 I utilized Microsoft SQL Server and Tableau to identify key performance indicators (KPIs) and present them in comprehensive dashboards.

+# Conclusions:
-Conclusions:-Based on the analysis using the provided KPIs, several important conclusions about the bank's lending activities and overall performance:
+Based on the analysis using the provided KPIs, several important conclusions about the bank's lending activities and overall performance:

 Loan Applications and Funded Amounts:
 The bank received a total of 33.6k loan applications.
 Out of these applications, a total of $376 million was funded.